 Turning and milling operations, performed for the production of Gemini choke tubes, are carried out using modern numerical control machines, very precise and reliable machinery.
-The whole manufacturing process is steadily monitored with scrupulous on-board machine control systems and at the end of the production cycle.
-Particular attention is paid to finishes including external grinding, for less roughness and micrometric tolerances, and internal lapping, to ensure that the choke performs the same sliding of the barrel.
-Lastly, to facilitate immediate identification, each piece is laser-marked specifying model, constriction size and use: Steel Shot (all ammunition) or Lead Only (lead only).
+The whole process is steadily monitored with scrupulous on-board machine control systems, through-out manufacturing and at the end of the production cycle.
+Particular attention is paid to finishes including external grinding, (for less roughness and micrometric tolerances), and internal lapping, (to ensure that the choke performs the same sliding of the barrel).

 The bedrock of the excellent performances boasted by our choke tubes are the materials they consist of.
 We have chosen to manufacture our products mainly in 42CrMo4 steel alloy, with the exception of thin-walled chokes for which we prefer 17-4 PH stainless steel.

 Finally, for those looking for a product of the highest performance level with a minimum weight in sport shooting, we use Ti 6AI-4V (grade 5) titanium.